2015-fall-csuf-benblazak-cpsc-121/course-materials/meetings/meeting-04-2.md

 - Grade sheet
 - Plan for next week
 - Question: Quizzes little by little or save them up for the midterm?
+- Vote: Should homework due dates count, or only pull requests?

 ## Discussion